Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Introduction

-Moving back to the general SYZ picture, it is possible to distill the structure of a special Lagrangian torus fibration $\pi: X\to B$ into a structure on the base $B$: the structure of an \emph{affine manifold}.
-This is a manifold with a distinguished collection of affine coordinate charts, such that the transition maps between affine coordinate charts lie in the group of affine transformations of Euclidean space: $\Aff(\R^n) = \GL(n,\R) \rtimes \R^n$.
+In general, the structure of a special Lagrangian torus fibration $\pi: X\to B$ yields the structure of an \emph{tropical affine manifold} on the base $B$.
+This is a manifold with a distinguished collection of affine coordinate charts, such that the transition maps between affine coordinate charts lie in $\Aff_\Z(\R^n) = \GL(n,\Z) \rtimes \R^n$, the group of affine linear transformations with integral linear part.
+When singular fibers are present in the torus fibration, we simply regard the affine structure as being undefined at the singular fibers and call the resulting structure on the base a \emph{singular tropical affine manifold}.
 In fact, the base $B$ inherits two affine structures, one from the symplectic form $\omega$, and one from the holomorphic $(n,0)$--form $\Omega$.
-The former is called the symplectic affine structure, and the latter is called the complex affine structure, since $\Omega$ determines the complex structure (the vector fields $X$ such that $\iota_X \Omega = 0$ are precisely those of type $(0,1)$ with respect to the complex structure).
+The former is called the \emph{symplectic affine structure}, and the latter is called the \emph{complex affine structure}.

 Let us recall briefly how the local affine coordinates are defined.
 For the symplectic affine structure, we choose a collection of loops $\gamma_1,\dots,\gamma_n$ that form a basis of $H_1(L_b;\Z)$.
 Let $X \in T_bB$ be a tangent vector to the base, and take $\tilde{X}$ be any vector field along $L_b$ which lifts it.
 Then